rsheldiii/BrainFunge/README.md

 There is not much to a brainf*** interpreter.
 You need:

-1. an array to hold onto your data
+1. An array to hold onto your data
-2. an instruction pointer, to point to the current instruction
+2. An instruction pointer, to point to the current instruction
-3. a data pointer, to point to the current data
+3. A data pointer, to point to the current data

 We also avail ourselves of two counters: one each for the amount of left and right brackets we are abiding by at a given moment.
 No other state is needed; all other commands are executed immediately, using the topmost row of the grid as the data storage.